 Creating Successful Lexapro Alternatives

 Creating successful Lexapro alternatives in a treatment plan may consist of more than one therapy.
 For example, cognitive-behavioral therapy in combination with another therapy may be even more effective.
 Eliminating things that contribute to depression is also a good place to start, getting ample sleep every night is important, and eating a healthy and balanced diet, being physically active, and avoiding drugs, alcohol, cigarettes, caffeine and other toxins.
 Drugs, alcohol, cigarettes, caffeine, and certain food can contribute to depression and other mental disorders.
 Nutritional deficiencies can also contribute to depression.
 Other Lexapro substitutes include holistic and alternative medicine.
-There are some powerful natural remedies out there for depression which may be used in place of pharmaceutical prescription medications.
-St. John’s Wort, Omega-3 fatty acids, amino acids, vitamin B6, 5-HTP (5-hydroxytryptophan), valerian, and SAMe (S-adenosyl-L-methionine) and such natural Lexapro alternatives help many individuals.
+There are some powerful natural remedies for depression which may be used in place of pharmaceutical prescription medications.
+For example, St. John’s Wort, Omega-3 fatty acids, amino acids, vitamin B6, 5-HTP (5-hydroxytryptophan), valerian, and SAMe (S-adenosyl-L-methionine) are natural Lexapro alternatives that help many individuals.

 Acupuncture is another commonly used—and very effective—alternative for depression.
 Acupuncture relieves pain, physically and emotionally, a weekly acupuncture treatment would be sure to relieve stress, tension, and depression.
 Acupuncture and acupressure use direct pressure points that tap into the inner workings of your body.
 The acupuncturist uses the outside surface of the body to heal deep within.
 Massage therapy is a complementary alternative worth trying; where many people get a weekly massage to reduce stress, tension, and depression.
 Meditation and yoga are two healing therapies that can be practiced at home and meditation can be practiced anywhere, anytime and these Lexapro alternatives can provide relief for depression and other symptoms.
-Alternative treatments will always pay off in the end as this medication does not cure depression, while counseling and other alternatives to Lexapro allow constant growth and progress towards the desired level of mental health until it is reached.
+Alternative treatments will always pay off in the end as this medication does not cure depression.
+Counseling and other alternatives to Lexapro allow constant growth and progress towards the desired level of mental health until it is reached.

-Individuals are often given Lexapro and other antidepressants prior to there being an investigation into why they are suffering from depression.
+Individuals are often given Lexapro and other antidepressants prior to there being any investigation into why they are suffering from depression.
 Is the individual really only low on serotonin and there are no other factors contributing to depression?
 What about a collection of environmental neurotoxins that destroy energy metabolism?
 What about food allergies in which internal swelling causes a slow metabolism?
 Low thyroid can also be a factor.
 Even in the common instance of an individual not ever being serotonin in the first place, the medication can cause a deficit in serotonin to develop.
 The SSRI meds block the reuptake of serotonin, and serotonin is supposed for reuptake to be used again by the nerve cell.
 When serotonin is forced into the synapse (nerve space) it degrades and eventually no serotonin is left.

 When a person stops taking the drug they will encounter Lexapro withdrawal, and likely suffer symptoms of anxiousness, sleeplessness, and overstimulation or even Tourette’s like and OCD symptoms.
 This occurs because now there really is a serotonin deficit.
 Treatment at Alternative to Meds Center aims to discover any medical reasons of why an individual may be depressed.
-Our Rehab , AZ program also includes lab testing, stabilization of neurochemistry through use of natural substances, use of supplements that actually help create serotonin, careful withdrawal techniques, targeted nutritional treatments such as IV amino therapy, yoga, massage, peer support, personal training, cessation of environmentally accumulated toxins, and many other therapies for combating depression.
+Our rehab program also includes lab testing, stabilization of neurochemistry through use of natural substances, use of supplements that actually help create serotonin, careful withdrawal techniques, targeted nutritional treatments such as IV amino therapy, yoga, massage, peer support, personal training, cessation of environmentally accumulated toxins, and many other therapies for combating depression.
 We invite you to give us a call and talk, so you can get an understanding of the resources for Lexapro alternatives help that is available.

 2. Harvard Publishing, Harvard School of Medicine, “What Causes Depression?”
 [Internet] 2009 Jun, updated 2019 Jun [cited 2019 Nov 3]